 The first step towards finding the ideal merchant account provider for your high-risk travel business is to research.

-Industry associations like the American Society of Travel Advisors is a perfect place to start.
+Industry associations like the American Society of Travel Advisors are a perfect place to start.

-When it comes to choosing the right provider, make sure you settle for a company with expertise and experience working with travel agents.
+When choosing the right provider, settle for a company with expertise and experience working with travel agents.

-Pricey rates are to be expected with high risk merchant accounts.
-But when you show a track record of minimal risks and steady growth, these rates could drop.
+Pricey rates are to be expected with high-risk merchant accounts.
+But these rates could drop when you show a track record of minimal risks and steady growth.

-Before deciding on which provider to choose, always ask how long it takes for rates to drop when using travel industry merchant accounts.
+Before deciding which provider to choose, always ask how long rates drop when using travel industry merchant accounts.

 Any high-risk merchant account application process begins with putting your financial records in order.

-You need to show a series of successful transactions over the last 6 months with minimal chargebacks for an approval.
+It would be best if you showed a series of successful transactions over the last six months with minimal chargebacks for approval.

 Your bank balance must also show steady growth.
 What you earn should be consistent and have no traces of illegal activity.